Yaoir/cip/README.md

 * There are many other variation selectors.
 * There are many other kinds of Unicode code points that are invisible, either because they are defined as "non-printing" characters, or they modify how another character appears, or because software typically ignores them.

+There are two more examples of "weird Unicode stuff" in [Examples.md](https://github.com/Yaoir/cip/blob/master/Examples.md) in this repository.

 ## Introduction to **cip**

 **cip** converts integers between numeric bases, and also to and from Unicode characters.